 Choosing the best integration strategy for your system isn't trivial.
 There are many aspects to consider and many tools that can be used, with some tools being more appropriate than others for certain tasks.
 Each pattern addresses specific critical areas including the capabilities of each of the systems, volume of data, failure handling, and transactionality.

 Pattern Selection Guide

-The selection matrix table lists the patterns, along with key aspects, to help you determine the pattern that best fits your integration requirements.
-The patterns in the matrix are categorized using the following dimensions:
+The selection matrix tables list the patterns and their key aspects to help you determine which pattern best fits your integration requirements.
+The patterns are categorized using these dimensions.